Kartrexofficial/Blurnie/README.md

-# Realmify - The Next Gen Realify
+# Blurnie - A Next Generation of Realmify

 </div>
 <div align="center">